MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

    This tutorial doesn't work with Microsoft Visual Studio Code; this tutorial is designed to use Microsoft Visual Studio.

-   If you are installing Visual Studio 2022, you can accept the defaults and just click **Install**, and decline installing the Workloads.
+   If you are installing Visual Studio 2022, you can accept the defaults for now; you can click **Install**, and decline installing the Workloads at this time.

    Initial setup of Visual Studio is done.
 It's likely that additional Visual Studio setup dialogs will open later in this tutorial.